 If you love DIY videos, be sure subscribe to our YouTube channel so you don’t miss one!

-Ever since I made our initial design plans for our laundry room, I’ve been day dreaming about this wall stencil design.
-I envisioned this drop dead gorgeous farmhouse sink and black faucet with a fun and unique stenciled design on the faux brick wall.
+Ever since I made our initial design plans for our laundry room, I’ve been daydreaming about this wall stencil design.
+I envisioned this drop-dead gorgeous farmhouse sink and black faucet with a fun and unique stenciled design on the faux brick wall.

-And you know what…. after months of dreaming about it.
-I finally made it happen and you know what it took me?
-About 1-2 hours of time and some simple supplies that I already had on hand…yep that’s right, I spent ZERO dollars make this wall stencil design happen.
+About 1-2 hours of time and some simple supplies that I already had on hand…yep that’s right, I spent ZERO dollars to make this wall stencil design happen.
 I think I deserve to give myself a pat on the back, don’t ya think?

-- Modern Farmhouse Laundry Design & Decor
+- Modern Farmhouse Laundry Room Design & Decor Ideas

-- German Schmear Brick Wall Tutorial
+- Easy German Schmear Tutorial On A Faux Brick Wall

-Creating your own stencils with a cutting machine, like a Silhouette or Cricut, is one of the best ways to add unique and fun decor to your home!
 Whether you’re making labels for the spice cabinet organization or making your own DIY farmhouse sign, there is SO much you can do with these machines.
 And making stencils is JUST scratching the surface!

 Today I’m going to show you the SUPER simple steps that go into how to make wall stencils, but these instructions could really be used for any type of stencil you wanted to make with the Silhouette Cameo.
-I use the same process everytime… When I am making wood signs with these stencils, I also incorporate this simple hack for preventing bleeding under the stencil too!
-It’s a total game changer for wood signs.
+I use the same process every time…

 This how to make wall stencils tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.